 We are working to permanently protect and improve biodiversity along Prince Edward County’s internationally recognized South Shore, Canada’s largest and last undeveloped Lake Ontario natural landscape and shoreline.
-With your support and input, we can ensure that future generations of migratory birds, species at risk and County residents will share in the enjoyment of the public lands of the South Shore.
+With your support and input, we can ensure that future generations of migratory birds, species at risk and County residents will share in the enjoyment of the South Shore public lands.

 Want to get involved?
 Have questions?
 Want more info about the South Shore?
 Please contact us!

 Email us at [email protected]l.com or call us at 613-849-7743.

 Megan is the Network Organizer for South Shore Joint Initiative.
 As our organizer, she is the key point of contact for anyone and everyone who wants to connect with us.
 Megan provides communication support and engages with groups, funders and individuals who are helping to enable us to succeed in advancing our mission and project objectives.
 She is a former field technician with the Ontario Turtle Conservation Centre and previously worked with Green Communities Canada as a water programs coordinator.

 Megan’s passions and experience lie in everything environmental, from working with Species at Risk turtles, to creating green spaces in urban areas.
 She holds a B.Sc.
 Honours in Biology from Trent University and a Fish and Wildlife diploma from Fleming College.
 Megan enjoys hiking, portaging and hanging out with her two indoor cats.

 As Communications Director, Dawn is responsible for building awareness, engaging supporters and helping us achieve our vision for Prince Edward County’s South Shore.
 Prior to becoming self-employed, Dawn held management roles with Diabetes Canada, Aon Hewitt Canada and Aon Reed Stenhouse.
 She delivers original strategy and content services to a small, diverse group of non-profits and corporations.